nico989/dncs-lab/README.md

 host-c                    running (virtualbox)
 ```

-For the last thing you have to connect to host-a or host-b through ssh connection and then try to curl the web page:
+For the last thing you connect to host-a or host-b through ssh connection and then try to curl the web page:
 ```
 ~/dncs-lab$ vagrant ssh host-a vagrant@host-a:~$ curl 192.168.5.2:80
 ```
-You have to see the web page:
+You should see the web page:
 ```

 <!DOCTYPE html>